abcdlsj/gnar/README.md

 Gnar can be easily deployed on <https://fly.io>.

+> [!WARNING]
+> I haven't tested it for a long time, it may need to be updated.

 You can edit `entrypoint.sh` to start your own server **you need to special set forward port.**

 Example: